 While the Persian and the Siamese cat may be the dolls and divas of the Cat World, the most popular cat has always been the purrfectly wonderful and diverse domestic shorthair cat.
 The domestic shorhair cat is not a recognized breed with gilded papers, but is rather a cat of mixed ancestries.
 Here at Basepaws, we affectionately call them Polycats – because why do purebreds get to have all the cool names?

 “What greater gift than the love of a cat?” – Charles Dickens.

 Basepaws is creating a unique technology that will help us better understand and distinguish between mixed-breed cats.
 What was known before as just a Domestic Shorthair can now be seen through a new lens.
-With sequencing and genetic breakthroughs, Basepaws is now able to show you how special your Polycat really is.
+With sequencing and genetic breakthroughs in our cat DNA tests, Basepaws is now able to show you how special your Polycat really is.
 We celebrate the mutts, the mixed-breeds, the polycats, and we are creating new ways of learning more about them!

 Who are Polycats?